Audio

 I produced and hosted this episode for the Queens Memory Podcast: Our Major Minor Voices, The Queens Museum's award-winning oral history podcast.

 In this bonus episode, I interviewed Elias Ravin, the podcast's composer.
-We discussed the unique challenges of composing for podcasts, learned about his process as he respectfully incorporated elements of each culture’s music into the score, and asked the most important question of all: why are podcasts so obsessed with marimbas?
+We discussed the unique challenges of composing for podcasts, his process of respectfully incorporated elements of each culture’s music into the score, and asked the most important question of all: why are podcasts so obsessed with marimbas?

 Our conversation is interwoven with Elias’s compositions so we can hear what he’s describing moment-to-moment.
-I assembled and edited the episode specifically so both people with music theory knowledge and those without could enjoy it.
+I assembled and edited the episode specifically so both people with music theory knowledge and those without could enjoy.

 ︎ Apple Podcasts